deltatraced/delta-trace/lan/projects/2025/000 dbmint/tasks/2025/001 Create Python and Rust parsing for dbmt language.md

 2025-08-06 Wk 32 Wed - 14:28

 The [README.md for DBML_SQLite](https://raw.githubusercontent.com/LanHikari22/DBML_SQLite/refs/heads/main/README.md) has many interactive elements to learn from.
 We could do this also.

+## 7.2 We can contribute parsers for pyparsing

+2025-08-15 Wk 33 Fri - 15:35

+They seem to maintain a long list of parser examples [here](https://github.com/pyparsing/pyparsing/tree/master/examples)!
+Including languages, DSLs, Data formats, chemical formulas...

 # 8 Side Notes